cecilyth-ic/empanadash/README.md

 # empanadash

 A customized fork of [emdash](https://github.com/generalaction/emdash) — a cross-platform Electron app that orchestrates multiple CLI coding agents (Claude Code, Codex, Amp, etc.) in parallel, each isolated in their own Git worktree.
-The name is a wrapper/dumpling pun.
-The app is also a wrapper.

 ## Download

 Pre-built releases for macOS, Linux, and Windows are available on the [releases page](https://github.com/cecilyth-ic/empanadash/releases/latest).